HMS-Core/hms-location-demo/README.md

-# HMS Location Demo Android Studio
+# HMS Location Demo for Android

 ## Table of Contents